CHILD SUPPORT

 - Significant changes in medical costs for the child

-Note that both parents also have a responsibility to report any change in their circumstances that may impact the child support order.
+Note that both parents also have a responsibility to report any change in their circumstances that may impact the support order.
 While this more commonly applies to changes in income for the payor, it may also apply to living arrangements for the child(ren).
 By reporting financial changes in a timely manner, parents can avoid potentially serious legal consequences.

 How Are Child Support Orders Enforced in Denver?

-Legal measures to enforce child support are meant to encourage full payments on a timely basis to fulfill the basic needs of the child.
+Legal measures to enforce support are meant to encourage full payments on a timely basis to fulfill the basic needs of the child.
 Measures outlined under state law as potential consequences of non-payment of child support ordered by a court might include:

 - Garnishing wages from employment income